Penguin Random House Secondary Education

 About

-Courtney Cooper and Jupiter Charity-Sanchez (Coop and Jupe!) have been next-door neighbors and best friends since they were seven years old.
-She's his partner in crime and other half.
-But lately, Coop can't ignore the fact that he might want something more than friendship from Jupiter.
+Courtney Cooper and Jupiter Sanchez (Coop & Jupe!) have been next-door neighbors and best friends since they were seven-years-old.
+She's his partner-in-crime and other half.
+But lately, Cooper can't ignore he might want something more than friendship from Jupiter.

 Jupiter has always liked girls.
-But when Coop starts daing Rae, Jupe realizes that the only girl she ever really imagined by his side was her.
+But when Rae starts dating Cooper, Jupe realizes that the only girl she ever really imagined by his side was her.

 One story.
 Three sides.
 No easy answers.